Dhyeypatel55/Azure-TerraForm-Project/Readme.txt

-~🏗️ Final Architecture (High Level)
+# 🚀 Azure Terraform Web App

+## 📌 Project Overview
+This project demonstrates how to deploy a complete web server infrastructure on Microsoft Azure using Terraform.

+All resources are provisioned using Infrastructure as Code (IaC), without any manual setup.

+---

+## 🏗️ Architecture

-~ We will automatically create this in Azure using  Terraform:
+# We will automatically create this in Azure using  Terraform:

 Azure Subscription
 │